 12 surprisingly high-paying part-time jobs

-Making ends meet can be difficult, even with full-time work, particularly if you live in a big, expensive city like Toronto or Vancouver.
+Making ends meet can be difficult, particularly if you live in a big, expensive city like Toronto or Vancouver.
+The cost of living is increasing, and salaries are not always keeping up.
+To cover expenses, more and more people have started taken on part-time jobs.

 But not all part-time jobs are created equal.
-Here are some suggestions that can pay better than average and offer other advantages as well.
+Here are 12 surprisingly high-paying part-time jobs.

-Web Designer: Time lists the pay for web designers at $20-$150, so at the upper end you can do quite well for yourself.
-Josh Lindenmuth, CIO with the payroll company Payce, Inc. tells Time her know one designer who earns over $15,000 a month on the side.
+Web designer: Web designers can earn between $20-$150 per hour.
+In the aforementioned Time article, Josh Lindenmuth, CIO with the payroll company Payce, Inc. describes a designer who earns over $15,000 a month on the side.
 “Designers with strong portfolios can make incredible money, particularly if they team up with small website marketing firms that build/maintain websites for small- and medium- (sized) businesses,” Lindenmuth says.
-Web design jobs on Workopolis

 See also: Confessions of the $100,000 waitress.

 Tutor: If you were a wiz with any particular subject at school – math? science?
 French? – you can put this to work helping out kids who are struggling.
-While the internet suggests the average hourly wage for a private tutor is about $25 an hour, I know people who have charged $40-$60 an hour.
-If you work for a tutoring company you will make quite a bit less.
+While the internet suggests the average hourly wage for a private tutor is about $27 an hour, I know people who have charged $40-$60 an hour.

 Music teacher: If you play an instrument, like piano or guitar, well enough to teach others, there’s good money to be made giving music lessons.
 The pay varies widely, beginning at around $12 for a half hour, while one drum teacher tells me the standard rate for private lessons is $50/hr and up.
 Very experienced and in-demand teachers can charge $100-$150 an hour.
 Probably more.